Life Ready Physio & Pilates Warwick

 Féline Edwards (Kautsky)’s profile

-Chris completed his physiotherapy degree at Curtin University, after finishing both a Bachelor of Science and a Graduate Diploma in Rehabilitation at the University of Western Australia.
+Chris completed his physiotherapy degree at Curtin University, after finishing both a Bachelor of Science and a Graduate Diploma in Exercise Physiology at the University of Western Australia.

 Outside of work, Chris gets amongst any activity involving the ocean and exercise!
-He regularly plays basketball, surfs and any opportunity of free time, he’ll head down south to Margaret River or Dunsborough.
+Chris regularly plays basketball, surfs, gyms and runs.
+Chris always looks for an opportunity to travel, or head to his favourite place, Yallingup.